 Caring and experienced therapists with special expertise

-The Center’s therapeutic space offers state-of-the-art equipment and a safe, playful environment; with personalized treatment opportunities not always available in a hospital, school, or home setting.
-The Center’s main room resembles a gym, with swings, scooters, ramps, climbing structures that provide a variety of movement experiences.
+Our therapeutic space offers state-of-the-art equipment and a safe, playful environment with personalized treatment opportunities not always available in a hospital, school, or home setting.
+The Center’s main room resembles a gym that provides opportunities for a variety of movement experiences.
 Tactile materials and small manipulatives help address sensory and fine motor needs.
 A separate evaluation room provides quiet, focused space for an accurate and thorough assessment of specific needs.

 Our Approach